Teikyo Lab.

 Investigate the cultural heritage of the archaeological site of Ak Besim, a trading city on the Silk Road where the east and west meet

-"Teikyo University Silk Road Academic Research Team".
-With Professor Kazuya Yamauchi, who specializes in archeology, at the top
+"Teikyo University Silk Road Academic Research Team."
+Led by Professor Kazuya Yamauchi, who specializes in archaeology,

-Experts from various fields gather to conduct interdisciplinary surveys.
+Experts from various fields come together to conduct interdisciplinary research.

-I am trying to unravel the lives and culture of the people at that time.
+We are trying to shed light on the lives and culture of the people of that time.

 The tiles that prove the existence of the city of China